tmobile/magentaA11y/_checklist-native/range-slider.md

 mobile:
   swipe: |
     Focus moves to the input
-  iOs-swipe-up: |
+  iOS-swipe-up/down: |
+    Increase/decrease slider value one step android-volume or swipe up/down: |
     Increase/decrease slider value one step
-  android-volume: |
-    Increase/decrease slider value one step

 screenreader:
   name:  |
-    Name describes the purpose of the control and matches the visible label - iOS only
+    Name describes the purpose of the control and matches the visible label
   role:  |
     Identifies itself as "adjustable" in iOS and "seek control" in Android
   group: |
-    Label is read with the input
+    Label is sometimes announced with the input
-  state: |
+  value: |
     Expresses its current value

 settings: